Kingsman44/Pixelify/README.md

 ## ⭐ ChangeLogs
 ### Version 1.71
+- Attempt to enable Direct my Call and Call Recording to all countries
 - Dropped fingerprint spoof
 - Dropped SimpleDeviceConfig
 - Update Bootanim and media from pixel 6